 - Limited only on the compound zone thickness.

 - Poor temperature control.

 What is Salt Bath Nitriding?

 Salt bath nitriding used molten salt as the source of nitrogen.
 The nitriding process uses the nitrogen liberated from the decomposition of cyanide to cyanate.
 The process also releases carbon and thus the process is also known as a nitrocarburizing treatment.
-The metal is normally submerged into the bath of preheated molten cyanide salt.
+The metal is normally submerged in a bath of preheated molten cyanide salt.
 The high concentration of nitrogen in the liquid chemically combines with iron to produce a hard and ductile iron nitride (Fe3N) thin outer layer.

 What are the Advantages and Disadvantages of Salt-bath Nitriding?

 The advantages of salt nitriding are:

 - Quick processing time and higher diffusion in the same period.

 - A simple operation involving the heating of the salt and workpieces to a temperature of 550 to 5700C and submerging for the specified duration.

 The disadvantages of the salt bath nitriding process are: